 As a geriatrician, Dr. Wang invests a high percentage of his clinical time and efforts to helping patients minimize polypharmacy--by helping them safely reduce the number of chronically used medications as much as possible, thereby reducing potential side effects and improving quality of life.
 At the same time, he helps them make fundamental lifestyle and dietary changes to maximize the success of reversing chronic diseases, and helps them identify and address environmental factors that may be contributing to disease or impairing the ability to heal.
 Through the use of this holistic approach, Dr. Wang witnesses older adults enjoying a high quality of life as they age and saying that they "feel great!"

-Dr. Wang was formerly a full-time faculty member in the Division of Geriatric Medicine and Gerontology at the Johns Hopkins University School of Medicine, which has one of the largest geriatrics divisions in the U.S. and offers one of the best geriatrics training programs in the world--for both clinical and research training.
+Dr. Wang was formerly a full-time faculty member in the Division of Geriatric Medicine and Gerontology at the Johns Hopkins University School of Medicine, and in the Division of Geriatric Medicine and Aging at Columbia University Medical Center.